annaesvensson/yellow-help/1-en/troubleshooting.md

 Title: Troubleshooting
 ShowLanguageSelection: 1
 ---
-Learn how to resolve problems on your website.
+Learn how to resolve problems on a website.

 ?
 Datenstrom Yellow stopped with fatal error
 ?